communityvirtualpowerplant/demandResponse_UX_research/installation.md

 4) Update device
 5) Add device to Participant# group
 6) Set default state to on.
-7) Test by running `python utilities/collectPlugs.py`
+7) Test by running `python examples/kasa_smart_plugs.py`.
+All 3 devices should show up.